M31-Capital/Investment_Theses/english/Arweave(AR).md

 While Arweave may be the go-to blockchain for applications that value permanence, it can also serve as an infrastructure layer to enterprises including other blockchains that need to store important metadata in perpetuity.
 Layer 1 Blockchain's aren't inherently created for data storage, and hence storage costs are so high that scaling will get restricted (as we are seeing with Ethereum).
 This is where Arweave, as a decentralized data storage layer, can provide massive value.
 We are already seeing this trend emerge with [Solana using Arweave](https://solana.com/ecosystem/arweave) as their data storage layer, with [Polygon following suit](https://blog.polygon.technology/polygon-adds-permanent-data-storage-with-arweave-integration/).

-## Catalysts

-* In Dec 2020 - Solana and Arweave partnered for Solana’s high performance data storage needs.
-This provides Arweave with a constant stream of demand for its storage, and thus, its token.
-* Decentralized NFT, Gaming, & Social Media apps will all require vast amounts of storage.
-Currently a single AAA game will require between 25GB-100GB of data storage.
-NFTs need to be stored permanently.
-Solana has allocated $100m focused on building the Gaming & NFT ecosystem while they have also partnered with Reddit Founder Alex Ohanian to allocate _another_ $100m for decentralized social media.
-* Permaweb application development – as more applications look to build for permanence, Arweave will be the main destination.

 ## Industry Outlook

 Arweave is set to become the go-to service provider for decentralised long term data storage, providing for Web2 data storage, as well as Web3 data storage requirements.
-We quantify the TAM by taking into consideration current Web2 cloud storage market, worth **~$75bn**, and projected to grow to **$400bn by 2028**.
-IT and telecommunications makes up 16% of this market, and given these sectors deal with data that is of historical significance and importance, this sector could serve up a large portion of demand for decentralized, permanent storage.
+We quantify the TAM by taking into consideration current Web2 cloud storage market, worth **~$75bn**, and projected to grow to at a CAGR over 24% to **$400bn by 2028**.
+Rising usage of smartphones will add significantly to this demand.

+IT, Telecommunications, and Finance  make up ~40% of this market, and given these sectors deal with data that is of historical significance and importance, this sector could serve up a large portion of demand for decentralized, permanent storage.

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/96482943/184432209-40065d28-6210-4d60-8774-9a7b39ebe09f.png">